Quaternionic Mahler measure: Quaternionic Lehmer problem

-where the equality holds if and only if $P(x)=(x^2+1)^m$ when $n=2m$ is even, and $P(x)=x(x^2+1)^m$ when $n=2m+1$ is odd. \end{prop} \begin{proof} With (1) and (2) in Theorem~\ref{thm:Jensenformulas}, one finds the smallest possible Mahler measure of one monomial happens when
+where the equality holds if and only if $P(x)=(x^2+1)^m$ when $n=2m$ is even, and $P(x)=x(x^2+1)^m$ when $n=2m+1$ is odd. \end{prop} \begin{proof} With (1) and (2) in Theorem~\ref{thm:Jensenformulas}, one finds that the minimal Mahler measure for a linear polynomial is achieved when